-The amendment will establish Annual Catch Limits (ACLs) and Accountability Measures (AMs) and address overfishing for eight species in the snapper grouper management complex currently listed as undergoing overfishing (golden tilefish, snowy grouper, speckled hind, warsaw grouper, black sea bass, gag, red grouper, and vermilion snapper).
-Amendment 17B also includes actions for black grouper, which has recently been determined to not be overfished or experiencing overfishing.
-Measures in Amendment 17B include the establishment of a combined ACL for gag, black grouper, and red grouper of 662,403 lbs (gutted weight) for the commercial fishery, and 648,663 lbs (gutted weight) for the recreational fishery, and establishment of accountability measures as necessary.
+The amendment will establish Annual Catch Limits (ACLs) and Accountability Measures (AMs) and address overfishing for nine species in the snapper grouper management complex currently listed as undergoing overfishing: golden tilefish, snowy grouper, speckled hind, warsaw grouper, black grouper, black sea bass, gag, red grouper, and vermilion snapper.
+Measures in Amendment 17B include the establishment of a combined ACL for gag, black grouper, and red grouper of 662, 403 lbs (gutted weight) for the commercial fishery, and 648,663 lbs (gutted weight) for the recreational fishery, and establishment of accountability measures as necessary.

-Amendments 18A and 18B to the Fishery Management Plan for the Snapper-Grouper Fishery of the South Atlantic Region 2011
+Amendment 18 to the Fishery Management Plan for the Snapper-Grouper Fishery of the South Atlantic Region 2011